 We are very grateful for local community funding from across our region which supports new initiatives and helps us deliver effective services.

-Supporting our emergency Foodbank with funding for food parcel items and the operational costs of our budgeting services.
+Supports our Housing Family Worker and emergency Foodbank with funding for food parcel items and the operational costs of our budgeting services.

 Working with communities